Stomach Making Loud Gurgling Noises and Diarrhea: 10 Causes Explained.

-“Gluten-free diet” is the only and the best treatment for people with celiac disease. cutting gluten from the diet improves all the symptoms of celiac disease.
+A “Gluten-free diet” is the only and the best treatment for people with celiac disease.
+Cutting gluten from the diet improves all the symptoms of celiac disease.

 7- Bile acid diarrhea.

-Sometimes, Your intestine becomes unable to deal with bile acids secreted into it from the liver (the mechanism is unclear).
+Sometimes, Your intestine cannot deal with bile acids secreted from the liver (the mechanism is unclear).

 This leads to malabsorption of the bile acids.
 A condition that can lead to stomach pain, gurgling, and diarrhea with urgency.